ms1963/SleepyPico/README.md

 ## Warning
-The current official SDKs for the Raspberry Pi Pico seem to work incorrectly.
+The current official SDKs for the Raspberry Pi Pico seem to work incorrectly regarding the sleep modes.

 For example:
 - the Pico freezes after some (nondeterministic) time when using sleep modes.
 - UART output is not visible after sleeping.